Everyone Claims, “AI Document Review.” No One Means the Same Thing in eDiscovery

 The Workflow Matters More Than the Label

-There is no single way AI is integrated into document review workflows.
-Providers may use similar language while deploying fundamentally different workflows behind the scenes.
-These differences extend beyond the technology itself.
+There is no single way AI is integrated into document review workflows and these differences extend beyond the technology itself.
 Operational differences change how work gets done, how human judgment is applied and how results are defended.

 The question is no longer simply whether AI was used.
 It is how the workflow was designed, executed, governed and documented.